 - Butter - salted butter is preferred, but unsalted still works fine.

-- Cool Whip or Whipped Topping - Can be replaced with 1 cup heavy cream beaten to stiff peaks.
-For tips on how to make whipped cream on your own cream click here!
+- Cool Whip or Whipped Topping - This can be replaced with 1 cup heavy cream beaten to stiff peaks.
+For tips on how to make whipped cream on your own cream, click here!

 - Eggs - I used large eggs for this recipe!

 - Make the cream puff filling, aka pastry cream, first so it can chill and set while you bake the cream puff part.